pingcap/docs/faq/backup-and-restore-faq.md

 # Backup & Restore FAQs

-This document lists the frequently asked questions (FAQs) and the solutions of TiDB backup and restore.
+This document lists the frequently asked questions (FAQs) and the solutions of TiDB Backup & Restore (BR).

 ## Performance issues of backup and restore